-Every florist knows how to take care of their flowers but unfortunately, not every customer does… In this article, we will do some myth-busting, flower myth-busting to be correct.
+Perhaps you’re already a flower care expert but unfortunately, not everyone is… In this article, we will do some myth-busting, flower myth-busting to be precise.
 Because everyone wants to prevent their flowers from dying an early death.
+Scroll down to see which flower care myths are false and which are true.

 2. Add bleach

+FALSE.
 Although bleach prohibits the growth of bacteria and is of help with damaged stems people just use too much of it.
 Only a small drop is sufficient.
-But just to be safe: stay away from bleach.
+But just to be safe: stay away from bleach use a specific flower food, like Chrysal 2 for example which helps with hydration and inhibits bacterial.

 3. Bash the stems in with a hammer

+FALSE.
 This is 100% a myth.
-Our in-house florists cringe everytime this myth is brought up.
-By bashing in the stems you are actually damaging the stem cells which prevents the flowers from absorbing all the nutrients and water.
+Our in-house florists cringe every time this myth is brought up.
+By bashing in the stems you are actually damaging the stem cells which prevent the flowers from absorbing all the nutrients and water.

 4. Place the flowers in the sun